 Steps to be taken to address deficiencies There are remaining private facilities that do not hold long-term maintenance agreements - the City will work with land owners to obtain additional agreements.
+Large-scale maintenance projects have been identified and scheduled for older facilities at City Schools and Public Works.
+The city's Stormwater Improvement Plan will also identify retrofit opportunities that may disrupt the aforementioned schedule.

-Plans for the next reporting cycle The City of Harrisonburg will continue to implement its postconstruction stormwater management facility O&M program.
+Plans for the next reporting cycle The City of Harrisonburg will continue to implement its post-construction stormwater management facility O&M program.